Gravina (clipper): Service history

 Gravina departed New York on her maiden voyage on 14 November 1853, bound for Shanghai, China, arriving 14 April 1854 at Wusong, 14 mile below Shanghai, the latter being at the time in the hands of Chinese rebels.
 Travelling with Gravina on this trip was a seven-person Episcopal missionary group including Bishop W. J. Boone, his family and associates.
 A member of this group later described their 150-day voyage on Gravina as "unfortunate in the matter of head winds and calms" but otherwise "pleasant and safe", while Boone himself complimented Captain Sprague on his "most kind and obliging" manner.

 After taking on a cargo of tea, Gravina became stranded in the Min River, Fujian, in late June 1854, but was hauled off with minimal damage and continued on to Deal, England, where she arrived 23 October.
 Proceeding on to London, Gravina's agents were advertising a voyage of the vessel to Shanghai from early December but in the event, she remained in port for another two months and did not sail until 2 February 1855, arriving at Shanghai mid-June.
 On one of her trips to China, Gravina was attacked by Chinese pirates in junks, who were driven off by the clipper's two deck guns.

-From Shanghai, Gravina went to Manila, Philippines; Batavia, Dutch East Indies; and Amsterdam, Netherlands, where she arrived in March 1856.
+From Shanghai, Gravina went to Manila, the Philippines; Batavia, the Dutch East Indies; and Amsterdam, the Netherlands, where she arrived in March 1856.
 While at Batavia, Captain Sprague's wife, who had joined her husband on the ship in New York the previous year, fell ill, and died after returning home to the United States.

 Gravina's later record of voyages is incomplete.
 She is known to have made at least one voyage from Málaga, Spain, to South America.
 In mid-1859, she was back in Pacific service, making a voyage from Manila to Singapore.

 In 1860, Captain Sprague sold Gravina in Valparaiso, Chile, to parties in that city.
 In 1865, she was in Sydney, Australia, under the command of Captain John Laffrentz, preparing for a voyage to "Valparaiso direct".
 Her last reported sighting was in Valparaiso in 1866.